Squareshot blog /

 Few quick tips on how to get great product imagery:

 If your business is past the stage of DIY images in their development curve, why not check out our product photography pricing guide.
 We created an online ordering process for you to get an estimate in minutes and avoid hours of email threads.
-And you can always try the service for free if we haven’t met yet!
+And you can always try the service with free $100 credit if we haven’t met yet!

 Some things never change or take ages to decline.
 One of those veterans of marketing is email marketing.
 Social media, video, VR and AR are all great, but the one with the highest ROI is still the King of promotion: email marketing.